 April 30th – Philippians 3:10-11

-As the month comes to a close, Easter still echoes in our hearts.
+Philippians 3:10-11 As the month comes to a close, Easter still echoes in our hearts.
 And not just as a memory, but as a living truth.
 I don’t know about you, but I don’t want to just know who Jesus is.
 I want to know Him in a deep, personal way.
-To experience the power that raised Him from the grave pulsing through my own life.
-Philippians 3:10-11 isn’t just a verse.
-It’s a heartbeat.
-One which reminds me that knowing Christ fully means walking with Him in both victory and suffering.
-In joy and surrender.
+To experience the power… Continue reading April 30th – Philippians 3:10-11

 April 27th – Romans 8:38-39